Trends

 Coffee beans.

 — Yes.
 It is worth it if the coffee is certified, like the one we sell, which means it ensures there are social, environmental, and economic codes of conduct.
-And we must also take into account the fact that the establishment has a whole series of expenses: in the premises, in personnel, etc.
+And we must also take into account the fact that the establishment has a whole series of expenses: in the premises, in the staff, etc.

-Coffee has been linked to injustices.
+Coffee has been linked with injustices.

 Finally, I ask you about Cafès Novell.
 When did it start?